NLPatVCU/RelEx/relex/README.md

 pip install CNN_requirements.txt
 ```
 ### Deployment
-Sample dataset (some files from i2b2 2010 corpus) and sample script is provided (/relex/sample).
-Sample script takes the paths for the data (relative path of the sentence, labels and the segments of the sample dataset) predicts relation using the proposed models and evalautes the predictions.
+Sample dataset (some files from i2b2 2010 corpus) and sample script are provided (/relex/sample).
+The sample script takes the paths for the data (relative path of the sentence, labels and the segments of the sample dataset)and  predicts relation using the proposed models and evalautes the predictions.

 ## Algorithm
 ### Data segmentation <a name="data_segmentation"></a>
 Text and annotation files (in BRAT format) of a dataset are filtered and passed into a dataset object which is read in along with the entity mentions of each relation category.
-Dataset is prepossessed to convert it to the standard format before segmentation by removing punctuation, accent marks and other diacritics that do not contribute to the context of the text, converting all letters to lowercase.
+The dataset is prepossessed to convert it to the standard format before segmentation by removing punctuation, accent marks and other diacritics that do not contribute to the context of the text, converting all letters to lowercase.

 The segmentation module, identifies and extracts sentences where entities are located.
 Sentences are divided into the following segments and wrapped into a segmentation object:
 -   preceding segment